 2) publication citations: the citations can show the impact alien's work on the field, and they can also demonstrate that the alien's work is being implemented or utilized by researchers around the nation, and therefore benefiting the nation as a whole.

 3) recommendation letters or reference letters: recommendation letters or reference letters can provide statements explaining the national benefits of the alien's work, and how the work has been implemented and has impact on different geographic regions

 You submitted evidence should show that your work will bring benefits to the United States and that the benefits are national in scope, and you should submit evidence that your contributions will impart national-level benefits.
 Also, you should establish that your ability to serve that national interest to substantially greater extent than the majority of others in the field.

-In order to qualify for an EB2 National Interest Waiver, an alien applicant must also demonstrate the third prong test: "you must show waiving the labor certification requirement would benefit the national interests of the United States."
+For NYSDOT case, in order to qualify for an EB2 National Interest Waiver, an alien applicant must also demonstrate the third prong test: "you must show waiving the labor certification requirement would benefit the national interests of the United States."